chrisdickinson/2019-nodeconf-eu/slides.md

 ^ Many ecosystems use the pattern of a centralized registry.
 Why should we, in the JavaScript community, be especially concerned?
-As folks who saw Ceej's talk will remember: our registry is run by a for-profit, VC-funded private company.
+As folks who saw Ceej's talk will remember: our registry is run by a for-profit, venture-capital-funded private company.
 And as a VC-funded company, it is primarily a financial instrument -- an investment from the folks with money, with the expectation of extracting more money out of the company when the time comes.
 When I joined npm in 2015, I thought